The Collateral Squeeze

 Conclusion

-This emerging dichotomy remains out of the headlines due to lacking a newsworthy catalyst.
+This emerging dichotomy between RoW and the USA remains out of the headlines due to the lack of a newsworthy catalyst.
 In such an event, capital flows will be primed into the safety and potential growth story of the US economy, leading to a self-reinforcing cycle of capital flows.
 All in all, the USA, with both fiscal and trade surpluses, might be the next black swan.

 (Not an expert opinion.
 Based on the author's amateur research)